vicsz/cloud-lab/README.md

 Note, the default cache implementation uses local in-memory caching, but this can be easily change to use 3rd party caching solutions such as Redis.

-### 8.1 - Add the Spring Boot Redis dependency to your build script.
+### 8.1 - Add the Spring Boot Redis and commons-pool dependencies to your build script.

-The full name of the dependency is : *org.springframework.boot:spring-boot-starter-data-redis*

 If using Gradle, your new dependency block should look like: